SEO for doctors and health businesses is essential!

 Suppose you’re marketing CBD.
 A site visitor might be weighing up their options.
 Offer them a free ebook titled “The Ultimate Guide to Finding the Right CBD For You.”
 Once they read your information and see how knowledgeable and helpful your company is, they will be more likely to buy from you.

-Bonus, once you have the visitor’s email address, you can send them further emails, information, and special offers, which are also likely to sway them in your favour.
+Bonus: once you have the visitor’s email address, you can send them further emails, information, and special offers, which will likely sway them in your favour.

-If you need support with copywriting, or SEO for doctors and other health businesses to save you time and get you off to a great start, contact me.
+If you need support with copywriting or SEO for doctors and other health businesses to save time and get you off to a great start, contact me.
 We can formulate a plan!